Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 such that id(2) - id(1) is 32.
 The name (the reference) a first points towards the int object 1 .
 The statement a = 2 modifies the reference and not the integer object.

 In Python, references are everywhere (the names are references, elements in a list/tuple are references, function arguments are passed as references).
 It does not work like that with Mojo, which has strong consequences.
 For example, in Python a = "py"; b = a creates two references pointing towards one object ( "py" ).
-In contrast, a = "mojo"; b = a creates two different objects at two different locations in the memory so that:
+In contrast, a = "mojo"; b = a creates two different objects at two different locations in memory so that:

 ```mojo
     b = "mojo"